If you have rheumatoid arthritis, you may wonder if you can purchase life insurance.

 Other health conditions or hazardous lifestyle choices greatly impact your ability to obtain life insurance.
-Do you smoke?
+Do you smoke or use marijuana?
 Are you overweight?
 Do you have other health conditions like diabetes?

 Of course, there are some things outside of our control.
 However, maintaining a healthy balance as best you can with RA will lead to better underwriting results.

 Now that you know what underwriters look for when assessing an application, let’s talk about the decisions underwriters make.